gu-wei-x/vconfig/rust/core/web/actix_web/README.md

 ## Actix web!

 Let's write first Actix Web application leveraging vconfig!
-Start by creating a new binary-based Cargo project and changing into the new directory:
+Start by creating a new binary-based Cargo project and changing into the new directory.
+Code could be found at [vconfig: actix-web-example](https://github.com/gu-wei-x/vconfig/tree/main/rust/examples/web/actix-web/src)

 ```sh
 cargo new actix-web-example --bin